Ipso facto

 Ipso facto is a Latin phrase, directly translated as "by the fact itself", which means that a specific phenomenon is a direct consequence, a resultant effect, of the action in question, instead of being brought about by a previous action.
+(Contrast this with the expressions "by itself" or "per se".)
 It is a term of art used in philosophy, law, and science.
-(Contrast this with the expressions "by itself" or "per se".)